 It’s no secret that I’ve become a huge fan of the soft-boiled egg.
 After failing at them for months and months I finally figured out how to nail them and have been sticking them on top of everything I can think of since then.

-This breakfast bowl is my most recent creation that’s basically an excuse to throw an egg on something.
+This Ham Breakfast Bowl is my most recent creation that’s basically an excuse to throw an egg on something.
 What I love about this dish though is just how much chard you can shove in the bowl.
 One huge bunch of chard is divided between two servings so you are getting a good dose of veggies to start the day.

 I could have this for breakfast or lunch and be full for the entire day.